Contentful Personalization & Analytics

 }

-7. Track entry interactions and follow-up events
+Entry interactions and business events

 <article